-Viability statement, facilities and covenants, and rolling scenario modelling, scenarios described with link to principal risks including future pandemics, climate change and geopolitical developments
+Viability statement, facilities and covenants, scenarios described with link to principal risks including climate change and geopolitical environment

 Industry: distribution